AzizYldrm/Fish-Data-Set-Image-Processing/README.md

-It is my attempt to improve the accuracy and loss rate of fish image detection from Large Scale Fish Dataset taken from Kaggle.
+It is my attempt to improve the accuracy and loss rate of fish image detection with ANN Model from Large Scale Fish Dataset  taken from Kaggle .
 Accuracy Rate : 0.7950
 Loss Rate : 0.6030